-This report aims to report the results of the sampling program in 2005, summarize the principle findings, and compare these results to previous data (where available) for Chinook fry (age 0+) and Coho smolts (age 1+).
+In 2006 the screwtrap was operated from December 9, 2005 through to July 20, 2006 and beyond, although sampling intensity was highest from early April through to the end of June (Fig. 1).
+This report considers data collected from December 2005 through to July 20, 2006 and aims to report the results of the sampling program in 2006, summarize the main findings, and compare these results to previous data (where available) for Chinook fry (age 0+) and Coho smolts (age 1+).
 No analysis of the data for Chum or Pink salmon has been made to date.